Complex QA and language models hybrid architectures, Survey: Core concepts architectures

-The emergence of deep feedforward layers, allowed to learn and infer a wide range of relationships with inputs; Then the raise of attention mechanism, allowed a model to selectively focus on certain parts of the input for better understanding and contextualizing.
+The emergence of deep feedforward layers, allowed to learn and infer a much wider range of relationships with inputs; Then the raise of attention mechanism, allowed a model to selectively focus on certain parts of the input for better understanding and contextualizing.
 It led to language models surpassing humans on certain tasks.
-We can group current transformer based language models in three types~\citep{lewisNaturalLanguageProcessing2022}: \begin{description} \item [Encoders only (e.g. BERT~\citep{devlinBERTPretrainingDeep2019}, RoBERTa~\citep{liuRoBERTaRobustlyOptimized2019})] encode a sequence of text (input) into a rich representation (vector embedding) which can be used by a task-specific model or function for classification, named entity recognition (NER), semantic similarity measure used in IR and QA or topic modeling.
-This is often called bidirectional attention, meaning they take the context of the words before and after the target word into account, which allows them to perform better on some tasks.
-BERT is one of the most well-known encoder-only models, and RoBERTa is an optimized version of BERT. \item [Decoders only (e.g. GPT-3~\citep{zongSurveyGPT32022})] complete an input sequence (mostly text prompt) by the most probable next words (generation).
+We can group current transformer based language models in three types: \begin{description} \item [Encoders only](e.g. BERT~\citep{devlinBERTPretrainingDeep2019}, RoBERTa~\citep{liuRoBERTaRobustlyOptimized2019}) encode a sequence of a text input into a rich representation (vector embedding) which can be used by a task-specific model or function for classification, named entity recognition (NER), semantic similarity measure used in IR and QA or topic modeling.
+This is often called bidirectional attention because they can take the context of the words before and after the target word analyzed, which allow them to perform better on some tasks.
+BERT is one of the most well-known encoder-only models, and RoBERTa is an optimized version of BERT. \item [Decoders only] (e.g. GPT family~\citep{zongSurveyGPT32022, brownLanguageModelsAre2020}) complete an input sequence (mostly text prompt) by the most probable next words (generation).
 This left to right generation can be very rich like writing a story or answering a question (e.g. used by ChatGPT).
 The input prompt can be formatted with appropriate instructions (prompt \& instructions engineering) to use the generated text as a task-specific model (e.g. classification, summarization, decomposition...).
 This is often called causal or autoregressive attention (non-causal decoders exist but has limited adoption in the literature).
-GPT family of models are one of the most well-known decoder-only models, known for their ability to generate human-like text. \item [Encoders-Decoders (e.g. T5~\citep{raffelExploringLimitsTransfer2020}, BART~\citep{lewisBARTDenoisingSequencetoSequence2019}, BigBird~\citep{zaheerBigBirdTransformers2021})] encode the input text and decode it into a different form (text-to-text mapping), they are suitable for translation, summarization, or generating a response to a question.
+GPT family of models are one of the most well-known decoder-only models, known for their ability to generate human-like text. \item [Encoders-Decoders] (e.g. T5~\citep{raffelExploringLimitsTransfer2020}, BART~\citep{lewisBARTDenoisingSequencetoSequence2019}) encode the input text and decode it into a different form (text-to-text mapping), they are suitable for translation, summarization, or generating a response to a question.
 They consist of both an encoder and a decoder, where the encoder generates a fixed-size representation of the input text, and the decoder generates the output text.
-T5 is known for its multi-tasks ability, BART is mainly used for text generation and summarization, and BigBird allows to process much longer sequence of texts than other models. \end{description}
+T5 is known for its multi-task ability; BART is mainly used for text generation and summarization. \end{description}